 - Have trouble moving your eyes, particularly downward.

-Your doctor may recommend MRI to determine if you have shrinkage in specific regions of the brain associated with progressive supranuclear palsy.
-MRI can also help to exclude disorders that may mimic progressive supranuclear palsy, such as stroke.
+Your doctor may recommend an MRI to determine if you have shrinkage in specific regions of the brain associated with progressive supranuclear palsy.
+An MRI can also help to exclude disorders that may mimic progressive supranuclear palsy, such as a stroke.

-A positron emission tomography (PET) scan also may be recommended to check for early signs of brain abnormalities that may not appear on MRI.
+A positron emission tomography (PET) scan also may be recommended to check for early signs of changes in the brain that may not appear on an MRI.

 Although there is no cure for progressive supranuclear palsy, treatments are available to help ease symptoms of the disorder.
 The options include: